andreahn/voting-app/README.md

 ```

 <h1>Get files from repository and compile</h1>
-Last step is to save all files in this repository inside /var/www/vote folder
+Last step is to save all files in this repository (except sql dump file) inside /var/www/vote folder

 Then compile the C code like this: